whalderman/search-quality-rater-guidelines-tldr/docs/qrg/understanding-mobile-user-needs/12-understanding-mobile-users-queries-and-results.md

 There are many different types of queries because users ask their phones to do many things, from opening an app to calling a friend to searching the web.

-**User** T:he user is the person trying to accomplish something by typing or speaking into a mobile phone with a small screen (i.e., size of a smartphone, not a tablet).
+**User:** The user is the person trying to accomplish something by typing or speaking into a mobile phone with a small screen (i.e., size of a smartphone, not a tablet).

 **User Intent:** When a user types or speaks a query, he or she is trying to accomplish something.
 We refer to this goal as the user intent.